AmbitiousSam/AWS_Monitioring_Agent/README.md

 - **Hybrid AI Analysis:**
   - **Rule-Based Pre-analyzer:** Deterministically checks for common issues like high error rates, resource saturation, misconfigurations, and performance degradation.
   - **LLM-Powered Summarization:** Uses a local LLM (e.g., Ollama with Llama 3) to generate a human-readable executive summary from the pre-analyzer's findings.
+- **Temporal Trend Analysis:** Automatically fetches historical metric data from CloudWatch to perform trend and anomaly detection from the first run.
+No local history files required.
 - **Extensible:** Easily add new collectors and analysis rules.
 - **Secure:** Keeps all data, including metrics and analysis, local.
 No data is sent to third-party APIs.
 - **Flexible Reporting:** Generates both detailed JSON and clean Markdown reports.